ah474747/ent-kaurene-classification/MANUSCRIPT_DRAFT.md

 ## Data Availability

-The dataset used in this study is derived from MARTS-DB and is available through the GitHub repository.
+The dataset used in this study is derived from MARTS-DB and is available through the GitHub repository (https://github.com/ah474747/ent-kaurene-classification).
 ESM-2 embeddings are pre-computed and included for reproducibility.

 ## References